 The difference between now and then is not so much age as it is people knowing I’m a pro-athlete.
 They can rationalize to themselves that I’m not drinking because of something related to my training.
-People ask why I’m not drinking, but then usually answer their own question with something along the lines of “oh you must have a fight coming up”.
+People ask why I’m not drinking, but then answer their own question.

 It’s as if my decision to not drink makes people question everything about their drinking.
-A vegetarian once complained of the same thing: when people learn that you don’t do something everyone else considers normal, they question you and attempt to bring you back to their level.
+Vegetarians complain about the same thing.
+When people learn that you don’t do things normal people do, they question you and attempt to bring you down.
 This is why one must be supremely confident in their decision.
 Also, a great support system helps.

 You Learn Who Has Your Back

-I remember when I decided to get on the wagon.
-I texted my closest friends and told them I’d no longer be drinking.
-I also told them I was scared, but I did not specify exactly what I was scared of.
-I was scared that I would be an outcast.
-Many people talk about how you lose friends when you stop drinking.
-Granted, these are guys I’ve known over 15 years but it was still a worry.
-Well nothing really changed.
+When I stopped drinking, I texted my closest friends and told them.
+I told them I was scared, but I didn’t specify exactly what scared me.
+I was scared of being an outcast.
+People talk about how you lose friends when you stop drinking.
+Although I’ve know these guys for over 15 years, but I still worried about this.
+Nothing really changed.
 They asked if I’d be cool around alcohol or still coming out, but that’s about it.
-They were interested in helping me deal with whatever it is I had to deal with.
+They wanted to help me help myself.

-An important corollary to this is that people are willing to stand by you if you proactively prevent a problem from becoming a bigger problem.
+People will stand by you if you proactively fix your own problems.
 If I had killed a dude drunk driving, I hope my friends wouldn’t stand by me.
-Likewise, by choosing to get my drinking under control before something forced me to, I strengthened our friendship and increased their respect for me.
+Since I got my drinking under control before something forced me to, I strengthened our friendship.
 As the old saying goes, “God helps those who help themselves”.

 Price Can Be A Big Deal

 At this point in my life, I need that edge.
-After I achieve more I can relax and perhaps enjoy a glass of wine occasionally, but right now I must remain sharp.
-On the other hand, I may get my degrees or win a major championship and decide I still won’t drink.
+After I achieve more, maybe I can enjoy a glass of wine.
+However, right now I must remain sharp.